All Episodes

 Laughing.

-I mean, it really is mind-numbing that they they think this.
+I mean, it really is mind-numbing that they think this.

-You know, one of my biggest gripes, if you will, Senator, and and I've been very outspoken, uh, in real time on this radio show, I was condemning what was going on on January sixth.
+You know, one of my biggest gripes, if you will, Senator, and I've been very outspoken in real time on this radio show, I was condemning what was going on on January 6th.

-I went out of my way to condemn what happened uh that day on my my TV show that night.
+I went out of my way to condemn what happened that day on my TV show that night.

-And but I also condemn the five hundred and seventy-four riots that we were told were mostly peaceful that resulted in dozens of dead Americans, thousands of injured cops pelted with bricks and rocks and and bottles and Molotov cocktails, et cetera, and and billions in property damage.
+But I also condemn the 574 riots that we were told were mostly peaceful that resulted in dozens of dead Americans, thousands of injured cops pelted with bricks and rocks and bottles and Molotov cocktails, et cetera, and billions in property damage.

-So for example, the writer that my wife was describing who th who wrote that I deserve to be attacked and have six ribs broken, that writer has has been arrested for assault.
+So, for example, the writer that my wife was describing, who wrote that I deserve to be attacked and have six ribs broken, that writer has been arrested for assault.

 They accept him as a real writer to then say that I deserve to be assaulted.